n0g/arcane/README.md

 * Does not encrypt metadata
 * Does not replace transport security
 * Depending on your mail client you may not be able to search your emails properly if they are encrypted
+* The popular Enigmail Plugin for Thunderbird seems to go haywire if you encrypt a few thousand emails (try disabling autmatic decryption)

 ## Usage ##
     arcane -h hostname [-p port] [-s] -u username